06_Class_Activity

 y = "Frequency") +

-# how can you do this by wind to see both plots
+# how can you do this by side to see both plots

 Practice Exercise: Calculate Effect size